Quick Tips: Getting Baby to Sleep

 - Put your baby down for a nap as soon as he or she acts sleepy.
 If your baby gets too tired, it may be hard for him or her to get to sleep.

 - Remember to put your baby down to sleep on his or her back.
 This helps prevent sudden infant death syndrome (SIDS).
-When a baby is at least 4 weeks old, falling asleep with a pacifier has also been shown to reduce SIDS.

-Getting baby to go back to sleep:
+Tips for getting baby to go back to sleep

 - Keep the light off during nighttime feedings, and use a soft voice.